nystu/Football_Analytics_Project/README.txt

-If you can read this, then you have connected to the GitHub for Databases!`
+If you can read this, then you have connected to the GitHub for Databases!
+Testing README Updated Text